cosmosgame/save-the-world/content/posts/snippets.md

 No longer.

 I will not do nothing for another thirty years.
 I have been waiting for someone else to take care of it.
 That hasn't worked The world needs someone even as ordinary as me.
 No matter how hard it gets I can not imagine anything more painful than confessing to my grandchildren thirty years from now that yet again I stood by and did nothing.

+### Joy

+Just about every morning I find myself in joy.
+A place of deep, sometimes even overwhelming happiness.
+It is hard to let it all in.
+Some days I go straight there, other days it takes a bit of processing, but I end up there never the less.
+And when I'm in that joy I find myself longing for others to join me.
+I long for the world to heal.
+It is what I want very